 I’ve seen photographers shoot with plastic garbage bags wrapped/taped to their cameras and lenses–or big bulky blanket looking contraptions over their gear.
 Rather than all that, I wanted something light, easy to use, and unobtrusive.
 I roll video sometimes–and need to be able to see the LCD screen, as well as easily get to the buttons and zoom ring.
 The Altura Rain Cover lets me do all that.

 The rain cover doesn’t let me connect my Rode video-mic (or much of anything else) to the hot shoe on top of my rig.
 Looking through the viewfinder is possible, but not comfortable–and probably not what the vendor expects we’ll do.
 “Live View” shooting is doable though.
 Once I get my hands inside the cover there’s not a lot of room to maneuver to fiddle with the camera’s buttons and dials, and even less room to adjust the zoom and focus rings on the lens.
-Shooting sports, I need to be able to quickly operate the camera–and with this cover on, I’ve had to re-learn what I can and can’t do, as well as how fast.
+Shooting sports, I need to be able to quickly operate the camera–and with this cover on, I’ve had to re-learn what I can and can’t do, as well as how fast I can do it.